rglez/courbes/CONTRIBUTING.md

 ### Clone the repository

-1. Create an user account on GitHub if you do not already have one.
+1. Create a user account on GitHub if you do not already have one.

 2. Fork the project [repository]: click on the *Fork* button near the top of the page.
 This creates a copy of the code under your account on GitHub.